Ph.D. Graduates

 B.S.
 Graduates

-Ciara Murphy received a B.S. in Biomedical Engineering with a minor in Electrical and Computer Engineering in the spring of 2023.
+Ciara Murphy currently works at Draper as an instrumentation electronics engineer.
+She received a B.S. in Biomedical Engineering with a minor in Electrical and Computer Engineering in the spring of 2023.
 Her interests include sensor design and signal processing.
 She previously interned at UMass Chan Medical School in the Newborn ICU as a research intern, Boston Scientific as an R&D engineer intern, and Delsys, Inc as a hardware design engineer intern.

-Vanshika Rohera graduated with a B.S. in Electrical and Computer Engineering and minor in Computer Science from Worcester Polytechnic Institute in May 2023.
+Vanshika Rohera currently works at Analog Devices as an instrumentation system design engineer.
+She graduated with a B.S. in Electrical and Computer Engineering and a minor in Computer Science from Worcester Polytechnic Institute in May 2023.
 She is interested in IC design, microelectronics, and embedded systems.
-Vanshika has previously interned at Analog Devices as an embedded systems intern in the summer of 2021 and at Dell Technologies as an engineering intern in summer of 2022.
+Vanshika has previously interned at Analog Devices as an embedded systems intern in the summer of 2021 and at Dell Technologies as an engineering intern in the summer of 2022.

-Abi Leonardi received a B.S. in Electrical and Computer Engineering from Worcester Polytechnic Institute in the Spring of 2023 and plans to earn minors in both Chinese Studies and Computer Science.
-She has a variety of interest within the field including signals, microelectronics, and power.
+Abi Leonardi currently works at Texas Instruments as a field application engineer.
+She received a B.S. in Electrical and Computer Engineering from Worcester Polytechnic Institute in the Spring of 2023 and plans to earn minors in both Chinese Studies and Computer Science.
+She has a variety of interests within the field, including signals, microelectronics, and power.
 Abi currently holds the position of Vice President for the Women in Electrical and Computer Engineering club.
 She previously interned at Texas Instruments as a Field Applications Engineering during the summer of 2022.

-Sydney Hobson received both a B.S. and M.E. in Biomedical Engineering with a minor in Electrical and Computer Engineering from Worcester Polytechnic Institute in the Spring of 2023.
-Her interests include sensor design and signals processing.
+Sydney Hobson currently works at Wolf Greenfield as a technology specialist.
+She received both a B.S. and M.E. in Biomedical Engineering with a minor in Electrical and Computer Engineering from Worcester Polytechnic Institute in the Spring of 2023.
+Her interests include sensor design and signal processing.
 She previously interned at Siemens Healthineers as a Project Management Intern in the summer of 2021 and 2022.

-Joshua Geyster received a B.S. in Electrical and Computer Engineering from Worcester Polytechnic Institute in the Spring of 2022 and plans to receive an M.S. in Electrical and Computer Engineering from WPI later that year in the Fall of 2022.
+Joshua Geyster currently works at MIT Lincoln Labs as an engineer.
+He received a B.S. in Electrical and Computer Engineering from Worcester Polytechnic Institute in the Spring of 2022 and plans to receive an M.S. in Electrical and Computer Engineering from WPI later that year in the Fall of 2022.
 His interests include digital circuit design, embedded systems, and computer architecture.
 He previously interned at General Dynamics Electric Boat as a Systems Engineering Intern during the summer of 2021.

 Evan Buckley received his B.S. degree in Electrical & Computer Engineering from WPI in 2022 and has plans to complete his M.S. degree at WPI in the same field by 2023.
 He is interested in power systems, particularly renewable energy development.
 Evan currently holds the Vice President position for the WPI chapter of IEEE HKN.
 He worked on the blood pH sensor MQP team.